yejinannachoi/yejinannachoi.github.io/airline-passenger-satisfaction.md

     <ul>
       <li>Offer loyalty programs that build engagement through points systems, personalized newsletters, and discounts.</li>
     </ul>
-    <li><code>Type of Travel</code> : A significant percentage (90%) of personal travelers, particularly those traveling in Economy or Eco Plus class, report lower satisfaction levels.
+    <li><code>Type of Travel</code> : A significant percentage (90%) of personal travelers, particularly those traveling in Economy or Economy Plus class, report lower satisfaction levels.
 These travelers often rate inflight services such as food, drink, and baggage handling poorly.</li>
       <ul>
       <li>Offer additional value-added services, such as assisting with luggage handling or providing waste bags, to improve their travel experience</li>
       </ul>